aze2201/bitqap/source/index.html.md

 not defined yet
 ```

-> The above command returns JSON structured like this:
+> The above command returns TXT structured like this:

 ```shell
 497cea9f5af23c76922d7bfc6237d8e225248887defcc333f36ba853a1266848